canonical/discourse-gatekeeper/README.md

 # Upload Charm Documentation

+**This action is in development, and should not be used except on repositories that are part of our development and testing programme.**

-*This action is still in alpha, breaking changes could occur.
-For now, it should only be used on Canonical repositories after approval.*
+*The action is still in alpha, and breaking changes could occur.*

 This action automates syncing of documentation between a `docs` folder in a repository and discourse, which is how the charm documentation is published to charmhub.

 In particular, the action does:
 1. **Raise** PR in the repository with new content and modifications done in Discourse, that have not yet been synced in the current repository
 2. **Check** that (when included in the CI) new documentation updates of the `docs` folder in a given PR does not conflict with external contributions in Discourse
 3. *(experimental)* **Upload** documentation update to Discourse automatically, only as long as the modifications do not conflict with external contributions in Discourse

 In its operation, the action will manage a tag (named `discourse-gatekeeper/content`), that represents the last synced content with Discourse.
 Please do not remove this tag to ensure correct execution of the action.

 ## Getting Started